clairey-zx81/json-model/README.md

 [JSON Model Compiler](https://github.com/clairey-zx81/json-model) runs (C, JS, Java, Python) with [Sourcemeta Blaze CLI](https://github.com/sourcemeta/jsonschema) as a baseline using test cases from [JSON Schema Benchmark](https://github.com/sourcemeta-research/jsonschema-benchmark).
-Overall, JMC-C implementation fares over 50% faster than Blaze C++.
+Overall, JMC-C implementation fares over 75% faster than Blaze C++.
-It comes ahead 80% of the time on the latest benchmarks tests.
+It comes ahead over 80% of the time on the latest benchmarks tests.
-Moreover, JMC-JS and JMC-Java/GSON native implementations are only 25-30% slower than Blaze C++, which given the intrinsic language capabilities is quite honorable.
+Moreover, JMC-JS and JMC-Java/GSON native implementations are only 15-20% slower than Blaze C++, which given the intrinsic language capabilities is quite honorable.

 ## More Information